 Maryland, like CMS, believes that In the future, interoperability of EHR and other digital health data can fuel a revolution in healthcare delivery and advance Measure Calculation Tools to leverage data beyond just EHRs and across settings and providers.
-CMS has outlined a roadmap to transition from the current environment to a learning health system powered by advanced analytics applied to all digital health data to optimize patient safety, outcomes, and experience.
+CMS has outlined a roadmap to transition from the current environment to a learning health system powered by advanced analytics applied to all digital health data to optimize patient safety, outcomes, and experience.21 https://ecqi.healthit.gov/sites/default/files/CMSdQMStrategicRoadmap_032822.pdf, last accessed 8/9/2022.

-&lt;sup>20 Please see full details on CMS Digital Quality Measurement Strategic Roadmap: https://ecqi.healthit.gov/sites/default/files/CMSdQMStrategicRoadmap\032822.pdf, last accessed 8/9/2022.